 This reality webshow airs its season premiere on April 6th, 2017 and every Thursday at 8/7pm Central beginning April 6, 2017.
 Each episode will feature one mom’s unique story and their vow to stand out from the crowd with the opportunity to travel to a new location for an all expense paid weekend getaway and head-to-toe makeover transformation by the The It Mom’s “Dream Team” – some of the most elite fashion, beauty and style experts from around the county.

-I hope you’ll take the time to watch and be inspired by each moms transformation.
+I hope you’ll take the time to watch and be inspired by each moms transformation, they went through some rigorous Coolsculpting.
 This experience was about so much more than getting pampered and receiving free products, it was truly a once in a lifetime experience.
 The Total Mom Makeover was an experience that I would like to pay forward….. soooo…. stay tuned for details because Baton Rouge Moms is going to bless TWO moms with their very own Total Mom Makeovers right here in Baton Rouge!!
 More details to come, but for now, be sure to watch the Total Mom Makeover TONIGHT April 6th, 2017 and every Thursday at 8/7pm Central!

 Nurturing healthy, happy kids in the age of digital technology can be a bit of a struggle at times.
 Today’s kids would spend hours on end in front of screens if we let them.
 Thanks to Healthy BR, we have been given a fun opportunity to get outdoors with the whole family and the community.
 On May 21st from 7:30am to 12:30pm Healthy BR will host their third annual Family Fit Day, a combination health fair and field day with something for every member of the family.